minio/minio-go/docs/API.md

 <a name="SetBucketReplication"></a>

 ### SetBucketReplication(ctx context.Context, bucketname, cfg replication.Config) error
 Set replication configuration on a bucket.
-To use this API with MinIO server, ReplicationArn should be set in the replication config.
-Replication ARN can be obtained by first defining the replication target on MinIO using `mc admin bucket replication set` to associate the source and destination buckets for replication with the replication endpoint.
-Next, issue a `mc admin bucket remote` to fetch the replication ARN associated with this replication endpoint.
+Role can be obtained by first defining the replication target on MinIO using `mc admin bucket remote set` to associate the source and destination buckets for replication with the replication endpoint.

 __Parameters__